alisher-ai/phd-studies/paper-submissions/README.md

 1. [D3TW: Discriminative Differentiable Dynamic Time Warping for Weakly Supervised Action Alignment and Segmentation](https://openaccess.thecvf.com/content_CVPR_2019/papers/Chang_D3TW_Discriminative_Differentiable_Dynamic_Time_Warping_for_Weakly_Supervised_Action_CVPR_2019_paper.pdf)
 2. [The Globally Optimal Reparameterization Algorithm: an Alternative to Fast Dynamic Time Warping for Action Recognition in Video Sequences](https://arxiv.org/abs/1807.05485)
 3.

+## Contributions
+1. train 3D CNN with 2D CNN feature maps rather than using raw spatial data.
+This method would store the temporal information as it is and decrease the spatial dimensions of the data.
+2. DTW + 3D CNN --> classification